cobyqa/cobyqa/docs/source/algo/linalg.lctcg.rst

 Therefore, the term :math:`\Pi(g^k)` in step 9 can be easily computed at each iteration.
-Moreover, after calculating the initial search direction :math:`d^0` at step 2, it may occur that :math:`b_j - \inner{a_j, x^0 + d^0}` is substantial.
+Moreover, after calculating the initial search direction :math:`d^0` at step 2, the term :math:`b_j - \inner{a_j, x^0 + d^0}` may be substantial.
 In such a case, the method will make a first step towards the boundaries of the active constraints.

 Additional stopping criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^